 As night time falls, the weeds of dubiety grow between the cracks in ‘logics’ game; as it guards against the rusty sword of histories sullied tales.

-At the hamburger stall, two men in leather slurp and chew on an onion laden cadaver, after another day of slog and trivial conversation.
+At the hamburger stall, two men in leather chew and slurp on an onion laden cadaver, after another day of slog and trivial conversation.
 The rain starts to fall, reflecting the street lights in each drop.

 ‘Another day in Sad Land,’ thinks the beggar.
 Then, hoping for more hope, he limps down the wet street followed by a starving dog whilst reproaching himself for having thoughts of stealing.